Percolation and disorder-resistance in cellular automata: Supercritical percolation

 The above argument also proves (ii): we verify the claim at time $t=1$ and then use (iii).
-The last claim (iv) is an easy consequence of definitions of empty and $Z$-paths. \end{proof}
+The last claim (iv) is an easy consequence of definitions of empty and $Z$-paths. \end{pf}

 The key fact in establishing percolation of empty paths is that $r_t$ has drift $1/4$.
-The proof is somewhat similar to that of non-percolation for wide paths, Theorem~\ref{no-percolation}.
+The proof is somewhat similar to that of nonpercolation for wide paths, Theorem~\ref{no-percolation}.

-\enlargethispage*{\baselineskip} \begin{lemma}[Drift] Suppose that the initial configuration $\lambda_0$ is uniformly random on $\bZ\setminus\{0\}$ and $\lambda_0(0)=0$.
-Let $(r_t,t)$, $t\ge 0$ be the rightward $Z$-path from $(0,0)$.
-For every $\epsilon>0$ there exists a constant $c=c(\epsilon)>0$ so that $\P(|r_t-t/4|>\epsilon t)<e^{-ct}$. \end{lemma}
+\begin{lemma}[(Drift)] Suppose that the initial configuration $\lambda_0$ is uniformly random on $\bZ\setminus\{0\}$ and $\lambda_0(0)=0$.
+Let $(r_t,t)$, $t\ge0$ be the rightward $Z$-path from $(0,0)$.
+For every $\varepsilon>0$, there exists a constant $c=c(\varepsilon)>0$ so that $\P(|r_t-t/4|>\varepsilon t)<e^{-ct}$. \end{lemma}

-\begin{proof} We first describe an exploration process that determines the rightward $Z$-path from the origin $(0,0)$.
+\begin{pf} We first describe an exploration process that determines the rightward $Z$-path from the origin $(0,0)$.
 We designate $(0,0)$ to be the first \df{refresh point}.
-Now we examine the states of the points $(1,1),(0,1),(-1,1),(-2,1),\ldots$, in this order, until we find the first point with state $0$.
+Now we examine the states of the points $(1,1),(0,1),(-1,1), (-2,1),\ldots,$ in this order, until we find the first point with state $0$.
 Let $G$ be the number of points examined, and call them \df{witness points}.
-Since the states of these witness points are $01\cdots 1$ (from left to right), certain states at the immediately following time steps are determined.
-Specifically, the pattern $01\cdots 1$ is immediately followed by patterns of the same form, but with the length decreasing by $2$ at each step and centered at the same location, ending with either $01$ or $0$ according to whether $G$ was even or odd.
-(See Figure~\ref{empty-figure}).
+Since the states of these witness points are $01\cdots1$ (from left to right), certain states at the immediately following time steps are determined.
+Specifically, the pattern $01\cdots1$ is immediately followed by patterns of the same form, but with the length decreasing by $2$ at each step and centered at the same location, ending with either $01$ or $0$ according to whether $G$ was even or odd.
+(See Figure~\ref{empty-figure}.)
 We designate the location of the $0$ in this last pattern to be the next refresh point.
 It is $(1-\lfloor G/2\rfloor, \lceil G/2\rceil)$.
 Now iterate the process starting at the new refresh point.
-Note that the rightward $Z$-path from $(0,0)$ consists precisely of the $0$s at the left ends of the $01\cdots 1$ patterns, including the refresh points.
+Note that the rightward $Z$-path from $(0,0)$ consists precisely of the $0$s at the left ends of the $01\cdots1$ patterns, including the refresh points.
 Observe also that the $Z$-path is determined by the locations of the refresh points, and that these are determined by examination of the witness points.